Costa Rica Covid 19 Updates & FAQ

 - Fill out the electronic epidemiological HEALTH PASS form, available at https://salud.go.cr.

-- Traveler’s Medical Insurance – international or purchased in Costa Rica through the National Insurance Institute (INS – Instituto Nacional de Seguros) https://www.grupoins.com/seguroparaviajeros, or Sagicor https://www.tiendasagicor/en.
+- Traveler’s Medical Insurance – In the case that you are not full vaccinated, you will need to purchase health insurane for the length of your stay.
+International or purchased in Costa Rica through the National Insurance Institute (INS – Instituto Nacional de Seguros) https://www.grupoins.com/seguroparaviajeros, or Sagicor https://www.tiendasagicor/en.

 For international insurance policies, tourists must request a certification from their insurance company, issued in English or Spanish, verifying at least the following three conditions: